-On December 21, 2015, we entered into an amended development and license agreement with Almirall which replaced the previous agreement, further amended by an amendment agreement entered into on March 16, 2018.
-Under the agreement as so amended, we obtained from Almirall an expanded exclusive, worldwide license to develop, manufacture and commercialize ASLAN003 products for all human diseases with primary focus on oncology diseases, excluding topically-administered products embodying the compound for keratinocyte hyperproliferative disorders, and the non-melanoma skin cancers basal cell carcinoma, squamous cell carcinomas and Gorlin Syndrome, or collectively, the KHD/NMSC products.
-We generally have the right to sublicense our rights under the agreement.
-If Almirall wishes to use a third party to develop KHD/NMSC products, we have a right of first negotiation to obtain a license from Almirall to carry out those developments.
+On December 21, 2015, we entered into an amended development and license agreement with Almirall which replaced the previous agreement.
+Under the amended agreement, we obtained from Almirall an expanded exclusive, worldwide license to develop, manufacture and commercialize ASLAN003 products for all human diseases with primary focus on oncology diseases, excluding dermatological disease or topical formulations.
+We generally have the right to sublicense our rights under the agreement, except that Almirall has a right of first negotiation to license ASLAN003 from us for the treatment of melanoma in the event that we commence negotiations with a third party for the grant of such license.

 Under the amended agreement, we are generally obligated to use commercially reasonable efforts to develop ASLAN003 products in accordance with the development plan, and to commercialize ASLAN003 products, either by ourselves or through sublicensees.
 We agreed not to develop or commercialize any competing product that has the same mechanism of action as ASLAN003 while the intellectual property licensed from Almirall remains in force or for ten years after the launch of ASLAN003 products on a country-by-country basis, whichever is longer.
-In addition, we granted to Almirall the right to use certain developed know-how for Almirall's internal and commercial programs for KHD/NMSC products, and Almirall granted us the right to use certain know-how developed by or on behalf of Armirall in the course of its programs for KHD/NMSC products in the field licensed to ASLAN.
+In addition, we granted to Almirall the irrevocable right to use certain developed know-how for Almirall's internal programs for topical use and/or in the dermatology field.
+Almirall will have the right to commercialize the results of such internal programs for topical use and/or in the dermatology field.

-In consideration of the rights granted to us under the amended agreement, we will be required to pay an aggregate of up to \$30 million if certain development milestones are achieved and an aggregate of up to \$50 million if certain regulatory milestones are achieved, in each case across different indications.
+In consideration of the rights granted to us under the amended agreement, we will be required to pay an aggregate of up to \$13 million if certain development milestones are achieved and an aggregate of up to \$60 million if certain regulatory and commercial milestones are achieved.
 If we commercialize any ASLAN003 products, we will be required to pay Almirall tiered royalties in the mid single-digit range on net sales of ASLAN003 products, subject to adjustments in certain circumstances.
 In the event we sublicense any of our rights under the agreement relating to the ASLAN003 technology, we will be obligated to pay Almirall 10% of sublicensee income we may receive under such sublicenses.